Joinmewin/freepp-oauth/readme.md

 Following is the screenshot.
 Please fill in the parameters : agid, appid, appkey, and uri.

-You can get your agid, appid, appkey from Developer Registration of JoinMe.
+You can get your agid, appid, appkey from Developer Registration of FreePP.

 URI could be " http://$sample_server:$port/oauth/code" in sample server